telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-crop.md

 ## Example

-The snippet below shows a sample RadImageEditor and RadImageEditorToolbar definitions, where the CropToolbar is defines as follow:
+The snippet below shows a sample RadImageEditor and RadImageEditorToolbar definitions, where the CropToolbar is define as follow:

 <snippet id='imageeditor-custom-crop-toolbar'/>